 In the spring of 1877, a couple of young white men found several heavy stones that contained high amounts of lead.
 The landowner, a German farmer named Egidius Moll, wasted no time making negotiations with the nearby Joplin, Missouri Mining Companies.
 Before long, more rich deposits of ore were discovered, and by June 1, 1877, two rival companies were in the field bidding against each other for the lease and sale of mining lots.
 The two rival mining companies also formed their own town sites – Empire City north of Short Creek and Galena, south of the creek, named for the abundant bluish-grey lead, to the south.

 Galena was immediately laid out, and the excitement caused by the lead discovery was so great that no sooner was a lot staked off than a purchaser was ready with the money in hand to buy it.
 The influx of people was extremely rapid so that in the space of about two months, Galena numbered a population of nearly 3,000 people.
-Business houses were hastily established, miners’ shanties were built by the dozens, and the townsite was everywhere being dug up with mining excavations.
+Business houses were hastily established, miners’ shanties were built by the dozens, and the townsite was dug up with mining excavations everywhere.

 A tract of eighty acres of railroad land adjoining the site was purchased by a joint-stock company called the South Side Town & Mining Company, which also became a part of the townsite.